What is Open Data?

 Ultimate Definition of Open Data

-There is a lot of confusion around what open data is, some lat/longs are, some aren’t, some addresses are, some aren’t.
+What is Open Data?
+There is a lot of confusion around what open data is, including what is Open Data in terms of lat/longs, as some are open data and some aren’t.
 So what is the actual definition of open data and how does it differ from data being made available in the public domain?
+Understanding what is Open Data is essential.

 Open data is often misconstrued as being anything in the public domain, however, there are a few very important factors you need to consider before leaping to this conclusion.
 As a rule of thumb open data is normally released by the public sector and does not include personal data.
 Public information, characterised as open data, is normally released to allow citizens to hold Government to account, as in the case of Spend Data.
 Commercial organisations are also encouraged to reuse data to drive innovation such as property transactions as released by Land Registry which is heavily used by online portals such as Zoopla and Rightmove.